-Are you an undergraduate looking for an internship or research opportunity this summer?
+Are you an UMN undergraduate looking for an internship or research opportunity this summer?
 Do you have an interest in sustainability and the environment?
-Apply for the IonE Sustainability Corps, a new summer program to engage undergraduates in remote internships focused on the Institute on the Environment’s impact goals around energy transition, clean water, and sustainable land use.
+Apply for the IonE Sustainability Corps, a summer program to engage undergraduates in internships focused on the Institute on the Environment’s impact goals around energy transition, clean water, and sustainable land use.

-- Application deadline: March 29, 2021
+- Application deadline: March 20, 6 pm, 2024

 - Types of Internships: To contribute to the Institute on the Environment’s impact goals around energy transition, clean water, and sustainable land use, we are prioritizing internship sites that can put students in positions working in one or more of these areas.
-To see previous position descriptions, click here.
-Due to COVID-19, all Summer 2021 internships will all be remote.

 Community and Campus Leaders: Are you interested in hosting an intern or research assistant?
 If so, please find more information here.